scottyschup/ruby-curriculum/w2d1/serialization.md

 close second); we'll write Rails apps which we can communicate with by sending and receiving JSON data.

-In the world of client-side Ruby, YAML is the leader because of its better support for deserializing classes.
+In the world of server-side Ruby, YAML is the leader because of its better support for deserializing classes.